nathanielnrn/nathanielnrn.github.io/content/projects/calyx/index.md

 A bug found in Xilinx example cores.
 Taken from <a href="https://zipcpu.com/formal/2019/04/16/axi-mistakes.html">ZipCPU</a>.
 {% end %}

-My current work is on creating push-button workflows that enables executing programs on FPGAs via Calyx transformations and AXI-wrappers.
+My most recent work was on creating push-button workflows that enables executing programs on FPGAs via by generating AXI controllers implemented in Calyx.

 #### [View Calyx on GitHub](https://github.com/cucapra/calyx) {.centered-text}

 ## Contributions

-- [**AXI Wrapper generator**](../../research/axi-interface) dynamically produces wrappers for arbitrary calyx programs that allows these programs to be run on Xilinx FPGAs.
+- [**AXI Wrapper generator**](../../research/axi-interface) dynamically produces wrappers for arbitrary Calyx programs that allows these programs to be run on Xilinx FPGAs.
+- [**Calyx AXI Wrapper generator**](../../research/calyx-axi) creates AXI controllers for arbitrary Calyx programs, *implemented in Calyx*.
 - **Cocotb testbenches** verify the correctness of said AXI wrappers and are incorporated in Calyx's CI suite.
 The custom testbench simulates AXI transactions with dynamically generated AXI wrappers and outputs are compared with expected